Shewiiii/EQutilities/README.md

 > [!WARNING]
 > More measurments available will be added in the future.
 It is also worth noting that the B&K 5128, while being the most accurate measurment rig available today, is expensive and has only been standardized recently, so relatively few measurements are available.

+## AutoEQ an IEM to another IEM
+### With a preset (recommended)
+#### Currently Compatible apps:
+- Wavelet
+- Poweramp
+- Poweramp Equalizer
+- HQPlayer (IIR plugin)
+- (Parametric EQ apps, you have to enter the values manually)

+Many auto-generated EQs are available in the `presets` folder:
+1. If available, click on the folder of the IEM you want to EQ.
+2. Click on the folder corresponding to the EQ format you want (if you are using Peace or another parametric EQ software, select `Parametric`, if you are using HQPlayer, select `IIR`).
+3. Download the file of the IEM you want to EQ to.
+4. Import the file (or copy the values if Parametric) in your EQ app.
+5. Done!
+### Manually
+In order to do this, follow [these steps](https://github.com/Shewiiii/EQutilities/blob/main/README.md#autoeq-an-iem-to-a-chosen-target), but instead of using the default targets, you can import the Frequency Response of an IEM, which can be used as a target in the `Equalizer` tab.
+Click on `Upload Target`, then you can AutoEQ.
+> [!IMPORTANT]
+> You may want to EQ the treble region by ear.
+The difference in HRTF with you and the measurment rig will probably result in a different Frequency Response between the graph and the the acutal sound to your eardums.

 ## Import and visualize the Frequency Response of an IEM
 1. Download the txt file in the `frequency_responses` folder of the IEM you want.
 2. Open [Listener's Graph Database](https://listener800.github.io/5128?share=Custom_Tilt&bass=0&tilt=-1&treble=0&ear=0).